camunda/camunda-docs-manual/content/reference/rest/execution/local-variables/get-local-variable.md

 ---

-Retrieves a variable from the context of a given execution.
+Retrieves a variable from the context of a given execution by id.
 Does not traverse the parent execution hierarchy.

 # Method